adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 10 Ingesting Sysmon and Microsoft Defender Logs into Elasticsearch.md

     - Copy the full name (`Microsoft-Windows-Windows Defender/Operational`).
 5. Paste the channel name into the integration setup.
 6. Specify event IDs to include (e.g., 1116, 1117, 50001).
-7. Add the integration to an existing host and select the agent policy (e.g., `my defer Windows policy`).
+7. Add the integration to an existing host and select the agent policy (e.g., `MyDFIR-Windows-Policy`).
 8. Click on **Save and Continue** and then **Save and Deploy Changes**.
 ## 5. Verify Log Ingestion